AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 > Please note that the name of the `product` must match the `product.name` value in each event_source.

-Each product will define one or more `collections` in our content defintion.
-Here is an example of a collection data structure within a product defintion:
+Each product will define one or more `collections` in our content definition.
+Here is an example of a collection data structure within a product definition:

 ```yaml
 collection: